Expert Neurological Care

 Understanding Stroke: Neuroscience

 If you or a loved one is at risk of having a stroke, you probably have a lot of questions and want to learn as much as possible about what to expect.
-At CHI Franciscan, we offer expert emergency stroke care in all of our hospitals’ Emergency Services departments.
+At Virginia Mason Franciscan Health, we offer expert emergency stroke care in all of our hospitals’ Emergency Services departments.
 Our highly skilled stroke teams are specially trained to stop — or even reverse — the effects of stroke.

 What is a stroke?